Obama, on eve of convention, tours storm-hit Louisiana

 Even as the fading remnants of Isaac moved east, about 125,000 people remained without power in Louisiana, the governor's office said.
 With floodwaters not yet receded in some areas, about 2,600 people remained in emergency shelters.
 Obama has declared disasters in Louisiana and Mississippi.

-Isaac's passage through the Gulf of Mexico last week forced cancellation of one day of the Republican convention in Tampa, Florida, and took some attention away from it.
+Isaac's passage through Gulf of Mexico last week forced cancellation of one day of the Republican convention in Tampa, Florida, and took some attention away from it as the storm barreled toward landfall farther north.

-Romney, a wealthy former private equities executive who has struggled to show that he can connect with ordinary Americans, detoured to the disaster zone the day after his convention.
+Romney, who has struggled to show that he can connect with ordinary Americans, wasted little time before detouring to the disaster zone the day after his convention.

-Obama, overheard by news photographers allowed in for a few minutes while he was being briefed, said such presidential visits to disaster zones were "not just for photo-ops."
+The White House sought to play down any political implications and highlighted the fact that Louisiana's Republican governor, Bobby Jindal, accompanied both of the men.

-The White House sought to play down any political implications of the two visits at the height of election season, and highlighted the fact that Louisiana's Republican governor, Bobby Jindal, accompanied both of the men.
+But White House spokesman Jay Carney echoed Democrats who have pointed out that Romney's vice presidential running mate, congressional fiscal hawk, Paul Ryan, had earlier proposed sharp cuts in disaster relief spending.

-But White House spokesman Jay Carney, speaking to reporters aboard Air Force One, echoed Democrats who have pointed out that Romney's running mate, congressional fiscal hawk Paul Ryan, had earlier proposed sharp cuts in disaster relief spending.
+"Disasters are apolitical," Carney told reporters on Air Force One.
+But he added, "Last year there was an effort to underfund the money that's used to provide relief to Americans when they've been hit by disasters.
+That effort was led by Congressman Paul Ryan."

-" Our biggest priority is helping to house people who've been displaced ... to make sure they have the kind of support they need to get restarted," Obama said on the ground.
+Meantime, oil operations that had been interrupted along the Gulf Coast were slowly coming back on line.

-He made a point of praising the Federal Emergency Management Agency, saying "in the past we haven't seen the kind of coordination that is necessary."
-FEMA was a focus of criticism for what was seen as the botched response to Katrina in 2005.
+The Energy Department also said Exxon's 502,500 bpd Baton Rouge refinery has returned to a normal production level after reducing throughput during Isaac's approach to and passage across Louisiana.

-The department also said Exxon's 502,500 bpd Baton Rouge refinery has returned to normal production after reducing throughput because of Isaac.
-Only Phillips 66's (PSX.N) 247,000 bpd refinery in Alliance, Louisiana, remained shut on Monday due to flooding and power loss from the storm, the agency said.
+Only Phillips 66's 247,000 bpd refinery in Alliance, Louisiana, remained shut down on Monday due to flooding and power loss from the storm, the agency said.

-(Additional reporting by Ian Simpson; Writing by Matt Spetalnick; Editing by Cynthia Osterman and Eric Walsh)
+(Additional reporting by Ian Simpson; Writing by Matt Spetalnick; Editing by Cynthia Osterman)